RaeshaFox/RaeshaFox/README.md

 <img src="pascal-star.svg" height="100">

+> [!NOTE]
+> Not many green squares?
+>
-Not many green squares?
-That's because I've moved to my own git forge, powered by Forgejo.
+> That's because I've moved to my own git forge, powered by Forgejo.
 I'll be linking there as soon as I migrate my website away from Github Pages.
 This account will stay active to contribute to projects here, of course, but my personal projects will be developed on my own server.